 There are many possible reasons to get started as a freelancer.
 But almost everyone who decides to take this path is faced with the fundamental question of how to start?

-Organize a way of working.
+- Organize a way of working.
 There is one more thing that is important and is the key to being successful as a freelancer.
 It is about organizing your own work, because as a freelancer you need to manage the project that you will be working on.
 You need to find a good way to connect with the client and show him the progress in your work.
 You can use Asana or Trello or even a simple Google Calendar to manage projects and create tasks.
+Find out more about Asana and competitor pricing before you commit to a task management platform.
 Communication with the client can be carried out using chats such as Slack.
 For suggestions, you can use tools like Prospero, Draftsend, or Proposify.
 You can use a popular tool called Termsfeed or HelloSign to conclude contracts and agreements.

 I hope that this article ‘How to Get Freelance Work as a HTML CSS Developer’ will help you gain determination and take the first steps towards freelancing.
 There is nothing worse than going to an unloved job for years for fear that you will not be able to get another job.
 And it is important – do not give up and do not stop: you always need to make an effort to get the result.
 Good luck and happy coding!